Refactor trajectoryanalysis module to allow handling of trajectory frame manipulation

-#2 Updated by Teemu Murtola about 2 years ago
+#2 Updated by Teemu Murtola over 2 years ago

 I don't understand what your problem is.
 Using any of analysisdata, or even the per-frame data objects, is completely opt-in in the framework.
 You can perfectly well put arbitrary objects in your analysis module, or in a custom per-frame data structure, and at most you will lose the ability to run that particular tool with the simple parallelism scheme that is in the background (but has never been implemented).
 None of this should require removing any existing code or functionality.

-#3 Updated by Paul Bauer about 2 years ago ok, then I didn't understand the code good enough for this, sorry.
+#3 Updated by Paul Bauer over 2 years ago ok, then I didn't understand the code good enough for this, sorry.